ב''ה

 QUESTION: Do Noahides celebrate secular holidays (for example U.S. Independence Day, Labor Day, Canada Day, etc.)?

-ANSWER: Celebrating secular activities and commemorating historical events, even if they involve a festive meal, are permissible for Noahides – for example, the Independence Day of your own country, such as July 4th in the U.S.
+ANSWER: Noahides may definitely participate in nationally designated days that serve as a reminder and encouragement to praise and give thanks to the One True G-d.
+Examples in the U.S. are Thanksgiving Day and the National Day of Prayer.
+Celebrating secular activities and commemorating historical events, even if they involve a festive meal, are also permissible for Noahides.
+An example is the Independence Day of your own country, such as July 4th in the U.S.

 This also includes days to honor national heroes, such as Martin Luther King Jr. Day or Presidents’ Day in the U.S.